henrikm11/heat_clustering/README.md

 # Heat-clustering

-C++ code for clustering using heat flow
+C++ code for clustering using heat flow, requires c++17 or more recent.

 ## Some background
 The algorithm first constructs a graph from a vector of data using a version of k nearest neighbors.